valenloayzav/ETL-Used-Car-Prices-Analysis/README.md

-# ETL Practice Project - Used Car Prices Dataset
+# ETL Used Car Prices Analysis

 This project is part of the IBM Data Analyst Professional Certificate (Coursera).
 It demonstrates an ETL (Extract, Transform, Load) process using Python for data extraction from multiple formats (CSV, JSON, XML), transformation of values, and loading into a final consolidated CSV file.